15 Female Explorers You Should Know

 Traveling with her husband William Hunter Workman, M.D., this American mountaineer broke a string of women's altitude records while becoming a noted geographer, cartographer, and travel writer.
 The Workmans both came from wealth, enabling them to go on extravagant and arduous trips, like bicycle rides through Spain and India and treks up the Himalayas.

-A shameless self-promoter, she earned a reputation for riling her rivals.
+A shameless self-promoter, Workman earned a reputation for riling her rivals.
 But her dedication to detailing her accomplishments with precise measurements and thorough documentation meant she could back up her big mouth.
-A compelling orator, Fanny was the first American woman to lecture at the Sorbonne in Paris, and the second female explorer ever allowed to address—and later join—the Royal Geographical Society of London.
+Fanny was a compelling orator who became the first American woman to lecture at the Sorbonne in Paris, and the second female explorer ever allowed to address—and later join—the Royal Geographical Society of London.

 5. Jeanne Baré